chromakode/blog/src/content/blog/imaging-a-linode.md

 pubDate: July 9, 2014
 ---

-# Downloading an image of a Linode drive

 Recently, before rebuilding [samurai](http://samurai.chromakode.com), I wanted to download the old drive image as a final resort in case I'd forgotten to snag any files.
 I was a bit disappointed that there was no way to simply download the raw image using the web interface, but there are dark arts of `dd` that can fill this gap.
 Linode provides [their own instructions][1] for the procedure, but I discovered a few tricks worth saving:

 [1]: https://library.linode.com/migration/ssh-copy